YosifKalchev/SimpleCounterApp/README.md

 Follow the steps below to set up a Compose Multiplatform project in Android Studio.

 ## Prerequisites
 - Make sure you can create normal Kotlin Multiplatform Mobile (KMM) projects in Android Studio.
-If not, watch this [video tutorial](https://youtu.be/7Wl-G8aXxDA) to learn how to set it up.

 ## Steps